Versatile fidelity estimation with confidence: Acknowledgements

 \section{Acknowledgements}

-The authors thank Emanuel Knill, Scott Glancy, and Yanbao Zhang for helpful discussions on the manuscript.\\ All Python code required to use our method is available at \href{https://github.com/akshayseshadri/minimax-fidelity-estimation}{https://github.com/akshayseshadri/minimax-fidelity-estimation}.\\ This material is based upon work supported by the National Science Foundation under grant no. 1819251.\\ This work utilized the Summit supercomputer, which is supported by the National Science Foundation (awards ACI-1532235 and ACI-1532236), the University of Colorado Boulder, and Colorado State University.
-The Summit supercomputer is a joint effort of the University of Colorado Boulder and Colorado State University.\\ We gratefully acknowledge support by the Austrian Science Fund (FWF), through the SFB BeyondC (FWF Project No.\ F7109) and the Institut f\"ur Quanteninformation GmbH.
-We also acknowledge funding from the EU H2020-FETFLAG-2018-03 under Grant Agreement no. 820495, by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via US Army Research Office (ARO) grant no. W911NF-16-1-0070 and W911NF-20-1-0007, and the US Air Force Office of Scientific Research (AFOSR) via IOE Grant No. FA9550-19-1-7044 LASCEM.
+The authors thank Emanuel Knill, Scott Glancy, and Yanbao Zhang for helpful discussions on the manuscript.\\ All Python code required to use our method is available at \href{https://github.com/akshayseshadri/minimax-fidelity-estimation}{https://github.com/akshayseshadri/minimax-fidelity-estimation}.\\ This material is based upon work supported by the National Science Foundation under Grant Nos.
+1819251 and 2112901.\\ This work utilized the Summit supercomputer, which is supported by the National Science Foundation (awards ACI-1532235 and ACI-1532236), the University of Colorado Boulder, and Colorado State University.
+The Summit supercomputer is a joint effort of the University of Colorado Boulder and Colorado State University.\\

+We gratefully acknowledge support by the Austrian Science Fund (FWF Grant-DOI 10.55776/F71) (SFB BeyondC) and the Institut f\"ur Quanteninformation GmbH.
+We also acknowledge funding from the EU H2020-FETFLAG-2018-03 under Grant Agreement no. 820495, by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via US Army Research Office (ARO) grant no. W911NF-16-1-0070 and W911NF-21-1-0007, and the US Air Force Office of Scientific Research (AFOSR) via IOE Grant No. FA9550-19-1-7044 LASCEM.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 840450.